dentarg/auth0-blog/_posts/2017-06-16-cakefest-summary-day-two.markdown

 - 2016-07-27-laracon-summary-day-1
 ---

-Day Two of CakeFest consisted of more talks.
-Several speakers took to the stage, and [Mark Story](https://twitter.com/mark_story) also revealed plans about the future of CakePHP.
-Check out our recap of Day One to learn about the talks that happened on the first day.
+Day two of CakeFest consisted of more talks.
+Several speakers took to the stage, and [Mark Story](https://twitter.com/mark_story) revealed plans for the future of CakePHP.
+Check out our recap of [Day One](https://auth0.com/blog/cakefest-summary-day-1/) to learn about the talks that happened on the first day.

 **[Heather White](https://twitter.com/CattyHeather)** talked about **Stepping Outside Your Comfort Zone: Learning to Teach**.
 She spoke about the different ways of learning.
-She also talked extensively about Adult learners.
+She also talked extensively about adult learners.

 You can listen to her session: